mrjkuhl/NSAFlood/README.md

 See the man page for documentation.

-To schedule nsaflood in the crontab, log in to root and edit the crontab.
+To schedule nsaflood in the crontab, log in to root and edit the crontab as
+below:

 	* 2 * * * root /usr/local/bin/nsaflood --file-size 1000 --host www.newphoenixrise.com